 2) Is your personality type well suited to engaging people virtually?

 And, you’ll need to create really great online systems so that your virtual clients know they can rely on you, even though they are not meeting you in person.
-For example, we just white labeled a cutting edge software program for our lawyers that will automate all of their client intake, and gather all of their clients’ assets online.
+For example, we just white labeled a cutting-edge software program for our lawyers that will automate all client intake, and gather all of their clients’ assets online.
 This will show their clients that virtual is better, not worse.

 3) Have your Client Services Director meet with prospects in person